-The Delaware River Basin Commission and National Park Service (DRBC/NPS) Scenic Rivers Monitoring Program (SRMP) conducts water quality assessment activities in the northern portion of the Delaware River Basin from the lower reaches of the East and West Branches of the Delaware River downstream to the Delaware Water Gap (see Figure 4).
+The Delaware River Basin Commission and National Park Service (DRBC/NPS) Scenic Rivers Monitoring Program (SRMP) conducts water quality assessment activities in the northern portion of the Delaware River Basin from the lower reaches of the East and West Branches of the Delaware River downstream to the Delaware Water Gap (see Figure 3.1 in Section 3.3, Assessment Methodology).
 Participating in the program are the Delaware River Basin Commission, the NPS Upper Delaware National Scenic and Recreational River (UDSRR), and the NPS Delaware Water Gap National Recreation Area (DWGNRA).